anemoijereja-eden/ChandraGen/README.md

 ChandraGen is build entirely using python simply because that's the best language I know for string manipulation. the formatting system is simple enough that it still runs pretty fast without excessive overhead despite being in python.

 # TODO:
-- Write a Dockerfile for this, make it integrate cleanly in a docker compose that builds ChandraGen and a gemini server line Gemserv
 - Contributor documentation

 ## Planned